Focus on What Matters: Constraining Spatial-Temporal Attention via Action-Units for Noise-Resilient AQA: Method

 Let $k_h$ denote the true frame index for the $h_{th}$ action transition, and $p^h$ be represented as a binary distribution, where ${p_t^h|}_{t\neq k_h}=0$ and ${p_t^h|}_{t=k_h}=1$.
 Conversely, ${\hat{p}}_t^h$ represents the predicted probability of the $h_{th}$ action transition occurring in the $t_{th}$ frame. $\mathcal{L}_{MSE}$ is used to optimize the entire action quality assessment model, and its calculation method is as follows:

-where, ${\hat{X}}_Q$ is the predicted score output by the model, and $X_Q$ is the score label of the query video.\\ {\bf \textit{Reference Video Selection Method:}} We maximize the generalization performance of the model by introducing a multi-process variable $ReferenceDict$ during model training.
+\paragraph{\textbf{Reference Video Selection Method}} We maximize the generalization performance of the model by introducing a multi-process variable $ReferenceDict$ during model training.
 This variable is used to store a list of video names that have already undergone comparative training with each query video.
-During each training epoch, videos that are not present in the list (i.e., videos that have not yet undergone comparative training) are selected for comparative training.\\ {\bf \textit{Inference:}} In testing, for the test video $Q_{T}$, we employ a multi-instance balanced voting mechanism \cite{art-6} to select $L$ reference videos from the training set for inference voting (i.e., $E_{T}=\{{E_l}\}_{l=1}^L$).
+During each training epoch, videos that are not present in the list (i.e., videos that have not yet undergone comparative training) are selected for comparative training. \paragraph{\textbf{Inference}} For the test video $Q_{test}$, we employ a multi-instance balanced voting mechanism \cite{art-6} to select $L$ reference videos from the training set for inference voting (i.e., $E_{test}=\{{E_l}\}_{l=1}^L$).
 These $L$ videos are then fed into the model for score inference, and the average of the $L$ scores is taken as the final prediction score for $Q_{T}$.
 The entire process can be expressed as follows:

-\section{EXPERIMENTS}

-In this section, we provide a detailed introduction to the experimental setup and present the evaluation results.
-We evaluate our proposed method on three authoritative public AQA datasets., namely FineDiving \cite{art-16}, FineDiving-HM \cite{art-12}, and MTL-AQA \cite{art-15}.
+\section{Experiments}